connexcs/docs/docs/guides/osi-model.md

 ### Data Link Layer

-It creates and breaks connections between two network nodes that are physically close.
+It creates and breaks connections between two network nodes.

 Packets get disintegrated into Frames, which are then sent from the source to the destination.